+995 593 250 111 [email protected]

-Unesco stated that Georgia is the oldest wine making culture in whole world this means that Georgians were the first ones to find the art of wine making and were the first ones to experience the taste of wine.
-The statement comes from the archeological works carried out in Georgia during which 8000 years old remains of Kvevri, the clay vessels used to age wine, were discovered.
-Most of the Georgian regions except for the high mountanious ones produce wine.
-The country is famous for so called amber wine which is produced through the old, unique Georgian method of skin contact and fermented as well as aged in the clay vessel Kvevri which is buried deep in the ground.
-Combination of these techniques make the color and the taste of the wine is unique.
-Kakheti is the main wine making region of Georgia with its beautiful Alazani valley which itself is located between the Greater Caucasus and Gombori range.
-The dry climate, Alazani river, the soil and the proximity to the mountains create perfect micro climate for the vines.
-Kartli region is not as famous as Kakheti but the wines are equally as good.
-Grapes from Kartli are have higher acidity which makes them perfect for sparkling wines.
-Both dry wines and sparkling wines are awesome in this region.
+If you are looking for the best private tours in Georgia or specifically for wine tours in Georgia, this is one of them.
+This five-day, four-night tour covers the eastern part of the country and includes three regions.
+UNESCO stated that Georgia is the oldest wine-making culture in the world, meaning Georgians were the first to discover the art of wine-making and experience its taste.
+This statement comes from archaeological work in Georgia, where 8000-year-old remains of Kvevri, the clay vessels used to age wine, were discovered.
+Most Georgian regions, except for the high mountainous ones, produce wine.
+The country is famous for amber wine, produced through the traditional Georgian method of skin contact, fermented and aged in Kvevri, which is buried in the ground.
+These techniques make the wine's color and taste unique.
+Kakheti is Georgia's main wine-making region, with its beautiful Alazani Valley located between the Greater Caucasus and the Gombori range.
+The dry climate, the Alazani River, the soil, and the proximity to the mountains create a perfect microclimate for the vines.
+Kartli is not as famous as Kakheti, but the wines are just as good.
+Grapes from Kartli have higher acidity, making them perfect for sparkling wines.
+Both dry and sparkling wines are excellent in this region.
+The Kazbegi region is a high, mountainous area and does not produce wine, but one of the most important Georgian dishes, the dumplings, comes from there, therefore the guests will have the opportunity to try mountain food specialties and enjoy the beautiful views.

 Day 1 - David Gareja & Sighnaghi

-David Gareja is a unique place in the Kakheti region.
-This is a semi arid area with beautiful rainbow mountains and monasteries.
-The rainbow mountains exist in that area owing to the consistency of the soil which along with the micro climate create beautiful scenery while the numerous monasteries exist in that place owing to an assyrian monk called David who came to preach Christianity in the country and later other missionaries followed his example.
-Throughout the trip walk will be done in between the rainbow mountains and Lavra monastery can be visited upon request.
-After the walk and the sightseeing the road will continue to a village not far from Sighnaghi where guests will visit the family owned winery, will see the cellar and have wine tasting as well as tasty lunch.
-After lunch the road will continue to Sighnaghi, guests will check in at the hotel and in the evening before dinner will have a walk in the town.
-Dinner and wine tasting will be served in a family owned cellar with the view on Alazani.
-Overnight in Sighnaghi
+David Gareja is a unique place in Kakheti.
+This semi-arid area features beautiful rainbow mountains and monasteries.
+The rainbow mountains exist because of the soil's consistency, which, along with the microclimate, creates stunning scenery.
+The many monasteries are there thanks to an Assyrian monk named David, who came to preach Christianity, and later, other missionaries followed his example.
+During the trip, guests will walk among the rainbow mountains, and the Lavra monastery can be visited upon request.
+After sightseeing, the tour continues to a village near Sighnaghi, where guests will visit a family-owned winery, see the cellar, enjoy wine tasting, and have lunch.
+After lunch, the road continues to Sighnaghi.
+Guests will check in at the hotel and, before dinner, take a walk in the town.
+Dinner and wine tasting will be served in a family-owned cellar with views of the Alazani Valley.
+Overnight in Sighnaghi.

 Day 2 - Sighnaghi - Kvareli - Telavi

-Early in the morning head to Kvareli wine tunnel from Sighnaghi.
-This is a winery made in a Soviet time tunnel which was dug deep in the Caucasus mountains.
-The place is unique owing to the fact that the temperature and the humidity isnide the tunnel are constant which create perfect conditions for wine aging and storage.
-There guests will try wines fermented with both European and Georgian methods, will tasted Chacha the drink made from grape leftovers.
-Moreover, guests will participate in the masterclasses of Georgian bread baking and Churchkhela (Georgian sweet bar) making.
-After visiting the tunnel the trip will continue to a family owned winery for one more lunch and wine tasting.
-After lunch the guests will head to Telavi and upon request can visit Telavi museum or Tsinandali Estate.
-In the evening guests will be served the dinner and wine in a very beautiful place near Teravi.
+Early in the morning, head to the Kvareli wine tunnel from Sighnaghi.
+This is one of the most important parts of our winery tours in Georgia, as this winery is located in a Soviet-era tunnel dug deep into the Caucasus Mountains.
+The tunnel's constant temperature and humidity create perfect conditions for wine aging and storage.
+Guests will try wines fermented with both European and Georgian methods and taste Chacha, a drink made from grape leftovers.
+Guests will also participate in masterclasses for Georgian bread baking and Churchkhela making.
+After visiting the tunnel, the trip continues to a family-owned winery for another lunch and wine tasting.
+After lunch, guests will head to Telavi and can visit the Telavi museum or Tsinandali Estate upon request.
+In the evening, dinner and wine will be served in a beautiful place near Telavi.
 Overnight in Telavi.

 Day 3 - Telavi - Ananuri - Kazbegi

-On this day guests will head to the Greater Caucasus mountains to visit beautiful places and try Georgian mountain food.
-First they will travel from Telavi to Ananuri, visit the fortress and then continue the road to Kazbegi.
-Before getting to Kazbegi the lunch will be served at a local restaurant where guests will have the opportunity to try Khinkali, Georgian dumpling with spiced minced meat inside, and other food specialties.
-Kazbegi itself is a very small, beautiful mountain town famous for its view on the mountain peak.
-In the evening dinner will be served in a local family where guests will try different food specialties.
+On this day, guests will head to the Greater Caucasus mountains to visit beautiful places and try Georgian mountain food.
+First, they will travel from Telavi to Ananuri, visit the fortress, and then continue to Kazbegi.
+Before reaching Kazbegi, lunch will be served at a local restaurant where guests can try Khinkali, a Georgian dumpling with spiced minced meat, and other specialties.
+Kazbegi is a small mountain town famous for its view of the mountain peak and one of the best places for hiking or trekking in Georgia.
+In the evening, dinner will be served with a local family, where guests will try different specialties.
+Overnight in Kazbegi

 Day 4 - Kazbegi - Mukhrani - Gori

-After breakfast guests will visit Gergeti Trinity Church with its beautiful views.
-After the sightseeing they will head to Mukhrani village for lunch and wine tasting.
-After lunch the trip will continue to a beautiuful winery near Gori.
-Dinner, wine tasting and overnight stay in a small, beautiful hotel located in a beautiful gorge.
+After breakfast, guests will visit Gergeti Trinity Church with its beautiful views.
+After sightseeing, they will head to Mukhrani village for lunch and wine tasting and after lunch, the trip continues to a winery near Gori.
+Dinner, wine tasting, and an overnight stay will be in a small hotel located in a scenic gorge.
+Overnight near Gori.

 Day 5 – Gori - Mtskheta - Tbilisi